phip1611/lowpass-filter/README.md

 This is a `no_std` Rust library for simple digital low pass filters.
 You can use it for example to get the low frequencies from a song.

-**I'm not an expert on digital signal processing.
-Code contributions are highly welcome! :)**

 ## Difference to `biquad`
 **⚠ TL;DR: Prefer crate `biquad` and use this crate only for educational purposes.** \
 This crate provides a basic and simple to understand, first order lowpass filter.
 The [biquad](https://crates.io/crates/biquad)